agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab5/_index.md

     {{< img "qs-visual-edit-ds4.png" "qs-visual-edit-ds4" >}}

     Click on Save & visualize button again to go back to Visual canvas.
 In the visual canvas, you will notice icon next to last_update is changed to a calendar denoting it has Date datatype now.
 1.4 Next lets select Line chart for the next Visual type.
-First click on `+Add` button on top left of the page and choose Add visual to add anothe tile to the canvas.
+First click on `+Add` button on top left of the page and choose Add visual to add another tile to the canvas.
 For this visual, lets select `last_update` on X-axis and `confirmed` as the value which you are tracking by it.
     {{< img "qs-add-visual.png" "qs-add-visual" >}}